Sarim-MBZUAI/instruct_finetuning_llm/README.md

 ---

 🌟 This project is actively evolving.
-Check back for updates on our progress with different fine-tuning techniques!
+Check back for updates on our progress with different fine-tuning techniques and their applications to various tasks!